 Ensemble La Favorita, which made a kick start in summer 2017 in the early music festivals in Brugge, Utrecht Fringe and IYAP Antwerp.

 The modern double bass I play is a Gagliano model built by Harry Jansen in 2008, borrowed from the Dutch Musical Instruments Foundation.
-Thanks to a donation from the Stichting Eigen Muziekinstrument, I could purchase a double bass from around 1890 to use for historical performances.
-In addition to these basses, I use several bows to have a different kind of sound for the different kinds of repertoire I play.
-Some of them are copies of original bows from the baroque and classical era.
+Thanks to a grant from the Stichting Eigen Muziekinstrument, I could purchase a double bass from around 1890 to use for historical performances.
+In addition to these basses, I have several bows, including one orginal bow from around 1800, that fit the repertoire I play.
+During my studies , I have also received a small grant from the Adriana Jacoba Fund, for which I am very grateful.